open-wc/open-wc/packages/building-rollup/README.md

 - `watch:build` builds and runs your app, rebuilding when input files change

 ## Supporting legacy browsers
-`modern-config.js` we setup above works for modern browsers (see below for config features) If you need to support older browsers, use our `modern-and-legacy-config.js` in your `rollup.config.js`:
+`modern-config.js` we setup above works for modern browsers (see config features for more details).

+If you need to support older browsers, use our `modern-and-legacy-config.js` in your `rollup.config.js`:

 ```javascript